KJ5CYM/Starfield-AboutBox/README.md

 # Starfield-AboutBox
-Starfield with bitmap logo and fading text used in releases as an about box.
+Windows graphical effect of a starfield with bitmap logo and fading text.
+I will be using this tmplate with other releases for an about box.